 - Close the pressure cooker and cook over high heat until the pressure builds up.

-- Lower the heat to medium and cook for 35 minutes or until the beans are tender and soft.
-But if you are cooking in a regular pan, you will have to cook the beans for about 1.5 or 2 hours.
+- Lower the heat to medium and cook for 30-40 minutes or until the beans are tender and soft.

 If you like this How to Make Beans in a Pressure Cooker recipe, please share with your friends and family.
-Do you wanna taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google +, Instagram and Facebook for all delicious recipes updates.
-As always, you are really appreciated for stopping by.
+Do you want to taste more?
+Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipes updates.
+As always, I really appreciate you stopping by.

 More “How to make” Recipes

-This is a easy photo tutorial about How to make fluffy rice.
+This is an easy photo tutorial on How to Make Fluffy Rice.

 Learn How to Make Whole Wheat Pizza Dough!
 It is made with 100% whole wheat flour and some spices.